-As stated above, this is a probable cost of O&M. The actual cost may be lower depending on whether the DEQ can find cost efficiencies in implementing the O&M at OU5.
+As stated above, this is a probable cost of O&M for OU8.
+The actual cost to the stakeholders may be lower depending on whether the state can find cost efficiencies in implementing O&M at OU8.

-The O&M cost estimate (cost worksheets, cost summary, and present value analysis) is presented in Appendix E of this O&M plan.
-The following tables present the summary of the O&M cost estimates.
+The cost estimate (cost worksheets, cost summary, and present-value analysis) is presented in Appendix F. The following table presents the summary of the O&M cost estimates: